 This light, aromatic summer vinaigrette can be used with either fresh young salad greens, the season’s first tomatoes, or just to brighten up steamed veggies, including potatoes.
-It’s good tossed with cooked grains too and it’s easy to make.
-I like to make my dressing French style, which is to make it in the bottom of the salad bowl you are planning to use for your salad.
-Rubbing the garlic around the bottom of bowl as described below, coats it with garlic juice to give the dressing a light garlicky flavor.
-Try it.
-You won’t be disappointed.
+It’s good tossed with cooked grains, too....
+An easy trick for making any dressing is to make it in the bottom of the salad bowl you are planning to use for your salad, and rubbing the garlic around the bottom of bowl coats it with just enough garlic juice to give your salad a light garlicky flavor.

 If you use garlic, make sure that the bowl you use it is either glass or ceramic and not stainless steel.
 Stainless steel actually removes the smell from garlicky hands if you rub them over it, so it’s not good to use a stainless steel bowl for this dressing.

 If you have time, let the vinaigrette sit 5 to 10 minutes for the flavors to blend before tossing it together with the salad.